PrasuHirapara/Java/Core Java/src/Threading/info.md

 ## Read-Write Lock

 The `ReadWriteLock` allows multiple threads to read a resource simultaneously, but only one thread can write.
+-If write lock is acquired then reading has to wait for writing to be completed.
 #### Example:
 ```java
 class ReadWriteExample {